AshYRaw/Unsupervised-Noise-Environment-Classification-using-ART2-/README.md

 # Unsupervised-Noise-Environment-Classification-using-ART2-Algorithm
-Developed and evaluate a smartphone app for noise signal classification using Adaptive Resonance Theory Machine Learning algorithm.
+Developed and evaluated a smartphone app for noise signal classification using Adaptive Resonance Theory Machine Learning algorithm.